How to play poker

 - Using a higher variance strategy and becoming much more aggressive with draws

 Whatever you do, don’t hit the table games trying to win back your money.
-Poker sites draw in people who enjoy gambling using Texas Hold’em knowing that a significant portion of them will try out the table games.
+Sites draw in people who enjoy gambling using Texas Hold’em knowing that a significant portion of them will try out the table games.
 Don’t get sucked in, no matter how badly you want to win back money.

 We hope that this guide will help you beat the lowest stakes.
 Texas hold em poker games at the lowest stakes should not be too much of a challenge if you play a tight, aggressive style and respect your opponent’s aggression.
 For more in depth strategy and to ask questions, we recommend the Twoplustwo.com microstakes forum.
 Twoplustwo is the biggest strategy site on the web, and although much of their strategy content is older, the forum provides up to date information.